paezha/University-AI-Panel/README.md

 > filter it out before it ever reached the user.
 It could also help
 > scrub toxic text from the training datasets of future AI models.

-The key here is “labeled examples”.
+The key here is “labelled examples”.
 What are those labels?
 Many machine algorithms do not learn by themselves…they learn from humans, and need what is called “labelled” data: a images that humans have labelled as “dog”, “cats”, etc. Or bits of text that have been labelled as…well…questionable.
-Labelling data is extremely time consuming and labor intensive.
+Labeling data is extremely time consuming and labor intensive.
 What’s a corporation to do?

 > To get those labels, OpenAI sent tens of thousands of snippets of text